Date of Award

 This research explored the potential relationship among Path-goal leadership styles, diverse work groups, work group effectiveness and turnover intention for 242 employees working for a manufacturing organization.
 Work groups have goals and someone has to take the lead to ensure the group is effective in meeting its goal.
 Invariably, work group will consist of people with differences because no two people are alike.
 In a work group the person who takes responsibility for leadership will have a special style that may impact the work group's effectiveness.
 There is no known research that addresses the combination of these variables: leadership styles, work group diversity, work group effectiveness and turnover intentions.
 This study combined the examination of these four variables to explore their potential relationships.
 Multiple regressions were conducted to test the six hypotheses in this study.
 One hypothesis was fully supported, four hypotheses were partially supported and one hypothesis was not supported.
 Limitations of the study regarding generalization and recommendations for future research to replicate the study are also included.

 Dixon, Marva L., "Leadership Styles, Diversity in Work Groups, Work Group Effectiveness, and Turnover Intention" (2007).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 29.